kay-who-codes/kay-who-codes/README.md

 Feel free to reach out to me via [email](mailto:kaywhocreates@gmail.com).
 I'm always open to discussing new projects, collaborations, or opportunities.

-You can also check out my other creations [HERE](https://www.linktr.ee/kaywhocreate) for more information.
+You can also check out my other creations [HERE](https://www.linktr.ee/kaywhocreate).